vpon-sdk/vpon-sdk.github.io/en/ios/ios-addfriendlyobstruction.en.md

 [request addFriendlyObstruction:_obstructView purpose:VpadnFriendlyObstructionNotVisible description:@"not visible"];
 // addFriendlyObstuction: insert the obstruction view that will be set as Friendly Obstruction
 // purpose: define the purpose of Friendly Obstruction
+// description: limit at 50 characters and characters contain only `A-z`,`0-9` or a space
 ```

 ### Swift